iifl-logo-icon 1

 Conclusion

 As with most online investments, your journey into the commodities market starts with the need to open a trading account with a brokerage firm.
-Once you have your trading account set up and ready, you can start investing in the various commodities of your choice through derivative contracts such as futures and options.
+Once you have your trading account set up and ready by using a stock market app, you can start investing in the various commodities of your choice through derivative contracts such as futures and options.

 When you purchase commodity derivative contracts and hold them till expiry, the contracts are mandatorily settled through physical delivery.
 Therefore, if you don’t wish to take delivery of the commodities that you’ve invested in, ensure that you close all your open positions well ahead of the contract expiry.